-In the fall of 1680, John Danforth – with his freshly minted degree from Harvard College – visited the South Shore of Massachusetts in Taunton and took a side trip to see one of the curiosities of the age: The Dighton Writing Rock.
-The rock, probably carved by American Indians, recorded a time when a hostile ship arrived and fought with the local people, he recorded – and thus began the mystery of Dighton Rock.
+In the fall of 1680, John Danforth – with his freshly minted degree from Harvard College – visited Taunton on the South Shore of Massachusetts.
+He took a side trip to see one of the curiosities of the age: The Dighton Writing Rock.
+The rock, probably carved by Native Americans, recorded a time when a hostile ship arrived and fought with the local people, he recorded.
+Thus began the mystery of Dighton Rock.

 In 1837, the controversy was reignited when Danish writer Charles Christian Rafn published his Antiquities Americanae, which contained more than 40 pages of analysis of the Dighton Rock.
 Rafn concluded the markings on the rock were Norse, and found in the writing the inscription: “Thorfinn and his 151 companions took possession of this land.”